avanwouwe/wazuh-openai/README.md

   </wodle>
 ```

-All the events include a `data.openai.orgId` that identifies the OpenAI organisation Id.
+All the events include a `data.openai.org_id` that identifies the OpenAI Organisation ID.
 If you want a specific label you can add a `<tag>name</tag>` to the `ossec.conf`.

+## Attribution
+This contribution was originally developed by [bzhkem](https://github.com/bzhkem) and uploaded with his permission.